Algebraic-Programming/TraCR/README.md

 # ovni_extensions

-This repo consists of files to simplify the use of ovni methods as well python post-processing scripts for visualizations.
+This repo is an extension (or wrapper) of ovni.
+It only accesses the files of onvi under the MIT licenses.

+It also simplifies the use case of ovni (see `examples/`)

+We also included some python post-processing scripts for visualizations purposes.